Home Compare MKC vs PG

 McCormick & Company vs The Procter & Gamble Company: Which Stock Looks Stronger in 2026?

-The Procter & Gamble Company holds the cleaner structural position, with the lead spread across profitability and stability.
-McCormick mpany still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+The Procter & Gamble Company holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+McCormick mpany still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-This is not just a one-metric split: both profitability and stability materially support the lead.
+The clearest separation starts in stability, with profitability adding a second layer of support.
 The overall score gap is 11 points in favour of The Procter & Gamble Company.

 Trajectory Similarity